-The City has developed a strategic business plan designed to permit the City to build the interrelationship regarding land development in the City and City's goals embodied in the City's Comprehensive Zoning and Subdivision Ordinances and other policies.
-This strategy has been developed in light of the fact that the City is substantially built out.
-The strategy includes measures designed to steer the City's efforts to grow its tax base increasingly toward redevelopment projects, with a special emphasis on transit oriented development ("TOD"), including redevelopment of areas around light rail stations in the City that are part of the Dallas Area Rapid Transit ("DART") system.
-The City has adopted criteria for tax abatement in accordance with the provisions of Chapter 312, and ad valorem tax rebate agreements in accordance with the provisions of Chapter 380.
-The City's policies for such agreements include incentives targeted to new construction, the relocation, expansion or modernization of companies, including companies with large taxable inventories, neighborhood retail/commercial reinvestment projects, as well as restaurant and office projects in the Highlands Development area and projects in the Interstate Highway 35E ("IH-35E") Freeway Corridor of the City.
-Any consideration for a tax abatement or reduction must be reviewed by the City Council and be consistent with the City's policies for such tax incentive.
-No tax abatement may be granted for a period of greater than 10 years.
-The City's tax abatement criteria generally limit the property abated to 50% of the new value added.
+The City has developed and implemented a strategic business development plan designed to be compatible with the goals embodied in the City's Comprehensive Zoning and Subdivision Ordinances in conjunction with other policies.
+This strategy has been developed because the City is substantially built out and must grow its tax base through redevelopment projects, with a special emphasis on transit oriented development ("TOD"), including redevelopment of areas around light rail stations in the City that are part of the Dallas Area Rapid Transit ("DART") system.
+The City has adopted criteria for tax abatement in accordance with the provisions of Chapter 312 but currently has no abatement agreements in place.
+It does have various ad valorem tax grant agreements in accordance with the provisions of Chapter 380.
+The City's policies for such agreements include incentives targeted to new construction, the relocation, expansion or modernization of companies, including companies with large taxable inventories and neighborhood retail/commercial reinvestment projects.
+Any consideration for a tax abatement or grant must be reviewed by the City Council and be consistent with the City's policies for such tax incentive.
+No tax abatement or grant may be granted for a period of greater than 10 years.
 Other factors taken into account in determining whether a project qualifies for such incentives are the number of jobs that will be created or retained, the amount of capital investment to be made by a taxpayer and the location of the project.
-The City has also developed a tax incentive program designed to encourage retailers or specialty retailers to back-fill vacant grocery store anchors in excess of 50,000 square feet.
-This incentive provides grants to retailers who meet the criteria of the program.
-In the year ended September 30, 2013, the City rebated \$904,988 of ad valorem taxes in accordance with its ad valorem tax rebate policy which was equal to approximately 1.55% of the City's total tax levy for the year ended September 30, 2013.
+In the year ended September 30, 2014, the City granted \$904,998 of ad valorem taxes in accordance with its ad valorem tax incentive policy which was equal to approximately 1.53% of the City's total tax levy for the year ended September 30, 2014.